anonymous0111118/De-duplication/README.md

 # Prioritization
 run prioritization.py to get the final result

-The jpg will be saved and you can check it.
+The results figures will be saved and you can check it.